Raise your hand if you remember that Chris Brown beat the CRAP out of Rihanna back in 2009.

 I was kind of shocked to see Chris Brown on stage at the 54th Annual Grammy Awards singing and dancing like he wasn’t the guy who shoved Rihanna’s head into the passenger window of a car before using her face as a punching bag.

-There’s so much hate and bitterness in this world so the concept of forgiveness is, in theory, a good one.
+The concept of forgiveness is, in theory, a good one.
 But should every act of wrongdoing be forgiven?
 Should we hide resentment every time someone betrays our confidence, pounds our self esteem or lets us down?

 There are grey areas that surround each isolated incident so, as a parent, the subject of friendship and forgiveness can be a hard one to teach.